mhurley100/pands-project/README.md

 | max      |        7.9     |      3.8      |      6.9      |        2.5     |

- Anaconda's Pandas tool is the tool of choice for statistical analysis.
+ Anaconda's Pandas is the tool of choice for statistical analysis.
 It is very powerful as it manipulates, analyses and performs statistical analysis with minimal coding.
-Iris-1.py contains pandas python programs to group the Iris flowers into their respective classes (Setosa, Versicolor and Virginica) and separate by petal width, petal length, sepal width and sepal length.
+Iris-1.py contains pandas python programs to group the Iris flowers into their respective classes (Setosa, Versicolor and Virginica) and separate by dimensions (petal width, petal length, sepal width and sepal length).
 Pandas dataframe describe() was used to perform this analysis.
 Below are the programs used to analyse the dataset:

 1. The first 20 lines are printed by running the following line of code on the dataset:
     -(print(dataset.head(20)))